-A logical next place to go might be key terms and concepts.
-There I define and discuss key terms and concepts, like oxymoron, paradox,
+A logical next place to go might be Key Terms and Concepts.
+There I define and discuss key terms and concepts, like oxymoron, paradox, and self-contradiction.

 Even though this site is mainly about quotations, I would be remiss if I did not provide a comprehensive listing of oxymorons (technically, though, the correct plural form is oxymora).
-You'll find such a list in oxymora:
+You'll find such a list in Oxymora: The List.